csharpschool/VideoOnDemand22/README.md

 There have been some issues with the package references in the Common and Database projects that are fixed.

-To run the downloaded or cloed code, do this:
+To run the downloaded or cloned code, do this:
 1. Update to Visual studio 2019 (16.5.0)
 2. Install the latest SDK for ASP.NET Core 2.2 (2.2.8) here: https://dotnet.microsoft.com/download/dotnet-core/2.2
 3. When the installation is complete, download or clone the code in this repository.